 Work, Fear and Struggle

 It is true that, at certain points in life, work serves a particular purpose.
 Especially at a young age, prior to professional training or advanced education, work is often a utilitarian exercise, while it can also feed our sense of pride and purpose---and, perhaps, aspirations for more.

 There are many work ethics out there, and many of us may be familiar with the so-called "Puritan Work Ethic" that espouses hard work and a frugal lifestyle.
-There are also the 21st-century pop culture notions of "The Four-Hour Work Week", get rich quick plans, and multilevel marketing and pyramid schemes.
+There are also the 21st-century pop culture notions of "The Four-Hour Work Week" and get rich quick plans,

 Meanwhile, there are also fears and anxieties frequently experienced by those who grew up during the Great Depression.

 Since the economic downturn of 2008, there are many households simply struggling to survive, with breadwinners working multiple jobs in the face of a rising cost of living, frozen wages, and increased difficulty finding health insurance (the Affordable Care Act notwithstanding) or planning for retirement.